 Hospice programs provide support and care for terminally ill persons and their families.
 They assist a person who is dying to do so with dignity.
-Hospice care may be provided at home or in a hospice facility.
+Hospice care may be provided at home, in some nursing facilities, or in a hospice facility.
 Services include pain relief, symptom management, home health care, respite care, counseling and homemaker services.
 Medicare provides some hospice benefits.

+Nascentia Health Palliative Care

-Visiting Nurses Association (VNA) of CNY, Inc. Palliative Care 1050 West Genesee St., Syracuse, NY13204 315- 477-4663
+1050 West Genesee St., Syracuse, NY13204 315- 477-4663